 The Chains

-Materialism and the Inverted Pentagram
+The Inverted Pentagram

 Key Symbols in The Devil Card

-SymbolTraditional MeaningModern Interpretation
+SymbolTraditional MeaningModern Meaning

 Horned FigureThe Devil, temptation, evilThe Shadow Self, repressed aspects, untamed urges